 The international internships of the Fonds québécois de la recherche sur la nature et les technologies (FRQNT) aim to foster the international and domestic mobility of master’s and doctoral students whose research activities align with the scientific program of a strategic research cluster such as the QCBS.
+Mitacs and FRQNT are partnering to fund a research grant program for collaborative projects with universities abroad, the GRA.
 QCBS students are invited to submit applications to the QCBS which will submit the applications selected.

 - 1 scholarship of $6,000

 - Internship of 12 to 24 weeks, outside Canada

 - Every strategic cluster can submit 1 candidate with 1 reservist

 - Candidates will be chosen by th QCBS Scientific Committee according to the FRQNT criteria and respecting EDI principles